 For all the currently undetected faults, deterministic patterns are computed by an ATPG tool.
 In order to obtain a small BFF, the ATPG tool should minimize the number of specified bits, e.g. as described in [13].
-For one or several of these patterns a currently generated pattern with a minimum number of conflicting bits is selected, and the BFF is enhanced accordingly.
+For one or several of these ATPG patterns, patterns from the LFSR and current BFF with a minimum number of conflicting bits are selected.
+The ATPG pattern(s) are then embedded by enhancing the BFF in such a way that the conflicting bits are modified.

 Most bits generated by the on-chip pattern generator correspond neither to relevant pseudo-random nor to embedded deterministic patterns and thus specify don't-care conditions which can be exploited for minimizing the BFF.
-For this purpose ESPRESSO-like logic minimization procedures [8] are integrated into the main loop of the algorithm (see Figure 4).
+For this purpose ESPRESSO-like logic optimization procedures [8] are integrated into the main loop of the algorithm (see Fig. 4).

-The BIST scheme does not require any additional phase shifting logic [17].
+Our BIST scheme does not require any additional phase shifting logic [17].
 Furthermore, since the outputs of the pattern generator depend on the current state of the test control unit, the LFSR may be very small.
-This does not only reduce the chip area of the LFSR, but also the BFF may be smaller as the autocorrelation of deterministic test patterns can be exploited [16].
+This does not only reduce the area of the LFSR, but also the BFF may be smaller as the autocorrelation of deterministic test patterns can be exploited [16].

-The synthesis procedure is not limited to single deterministic patterns (e.g. for stuck-at testing in full scan designs), but pattern sequences which are required for partial scan designs or delay fault testing can be embedded as well [18].
+The synthesis procedure is not limited to single deterministic patterns (e.g. for stuck-at testing in full scan designs), but can also handle pattern sequences as required for partial scan designs or delay fault testing [18].

-3. Evaluation method
+3. Evaluation Method

-3.1 Industrial circuits
+3.1.
+Industrial Circuits

-In general, industrial circuits differ considerably from the ISCAS 85 and ISCAS 89 [9][10] benchmark circuits.
+In general, industrial circuits differ considerably from the ISCAS'85 and ISCAS'89 [9, 10] benchmark circuits.
 The ISCAS circuits are older designs originating from the 1980's, and they are relatively small: there are only 5 circuits that have more than 10,000 signal lines and the largest circuit (s38584) contains 38,584 signal lines.
 Furthermore, the ISCAS circuits contain logic gates only and they do not include bus structures, embedded memories, mixed-signal modules, and multiple clock domains as typically found in industrial circuits.

 We applied the deterministic logic BIST scheme on 30 state-of-the-art industrial circuits from various application fields.
 These industrial circuits are modules extracted from various Philips designs, including an 8-bit microcontroller, a programmable DSP, and various dedicated ICs for video processing, audio processing, graphics processing, and telecommunication.
 All circuits have been proven on silicon.
-They are all full-scan designs with muxed-scan flipflops configured in multiple scan chains, and some circuits contain embedded memories and multiple clock domains.
+They are all fullscan designs with muxed-scan flipflops configured in multiple scan chains, and some circuits contain embedded memories and multiple clock domains.
 Table 1 shows the complexity of the circuits in terms of number of signal nets, NAND-equivalent gates (i.e. circuit area divided by the area for a 2-input NAND gate), flipflops (FF), primary inputs (PI), and primary outputs (PO).
-Currently, tool requirements on memory and CPU time impose that circuits with more than 100K gates can hardly be handled in practice.
-However, these industrial circuits are larger than the ISCAS circuits.
+Currently, our bit-flipping BIST tool imposes certain requirements on memory and CPU time such that only circuits up to 100 K gates can be handled in practice.
+However, these industrial circuits are still larger than the ISCAS circuits.

 In order to prepare the circuits for logic BIST, we manually made the following modifications to the circuits.
+These or similar modifications are required for any logic BIST scheme in order to be able to access the complete circuit and to avoid the propagation of unknown values into the MISR.
 We assumed that these circuit modifications did not corrupt the timing behavior, but we did not verify this assumption.